omer-here/codify-frontend/README.md

 # Project: Codify - A Coding Website for Aspiring Code Warriors

 Welcome to **Codify**, your one-stop shop for all things programming!
-Whether you're a seasoned developer or just starting your coding journey, CodeHub provides a vibrant community and powerful tools to learn, practice, and share your passion for code.
+Whether you're a seasoned developer or just starting your coding journey, This CodeHub provides a vibrant community and powerful tools to learn, practice, and share your passion for code.

 ![First Glance](https://github.com/omer-here/codify-frontend/assets/110015265/a11724bc-23d8-4d18-95d1-7a73868d61da)